abdulbasit-dev/technologies-logo/README.md

 ## How to use
--right click on the logo and choose "Open in a new tab"
+- right click on the logo and choose "Open in a new tab"
 - again right click on the image select "Opne in New Tab"
-- copy the link and put to what ever place you went
+- copy the link and put to what ever place you went 👌

 ## Contribution
 - fill free to add new logos via pull request 😊